gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 difference.
 In this scenario, we can conclude that there is some difference in the population of STAT 217 students but we can't say that being in different sections caused the differences in the mean GPAs.
-Now suppose that we randomly assigned every 217 student to get extra training in one of three different study techniques and found evidence of differences among the training methods.
+Now suppose that we randomly assigned every STAT 217 student to get extra training in one of three different study techniques and found evidence of differences among the training methods.
 We could conclude that the training methods caused the differences in these students.
 These conclusions would only apply to STAT 217 students and could